enigma01Z313/css_cool_challenges/README.md

 ### Parameters:

---wrapper-background: 3, background color of box wrapper, #fff
+--wrapper-background: 3, background color of box wrapper, #fff <br/>
---box-background: 11, background color of box, aqua
+--box-background: 11, background color of box, aqua <br/>
---box-border-color: 12, color of bod, blue
+--box-border-color: 12, color of border, blue <br/>
---box-border-width: 13, width of the box border, 2px
+--box-border-width: 13, width of the box border, 2px <br/>
---radius-to-border-scale: 14, scale wich changes semi-cicle size based on border width, the bigger it is the cicle will be bigger in comparasion to the border with, 5
+--radius-to-border-scale: 14, scale wich changes semi-cicle size based on border width, the bigger it is the cicle will be bigger in comparasion to the border with, 5 <br/>
 --semi-circle-radius: 15, it's just the multiplication of --box-border-width and --radius-to-border-scale, 10px